 Ebisu-San to Hotei-San

 This is a romance manga centering around a small office that is part of a large corporation.
-Chizuru Hotei is a data entry clerk for the company, but her quite workplace is shaken up when the head office sends over Mayo Ebisu, a former rising star within the organization reduced to desk worker.
+Chizuru Hotei is a data entry clerk for the company, but her quiet workplace is shaken up when the head office sends over Mayo Ebisu, a former rising star within the organization reduced to desk worker.

 At first, the girls of the office pick on Ebisu because she doesn’t socialize much, doesn’t work overtime, and appears very conceited.
 Hotei accidentally learns the true reason for Ebisu’s behavior and begins to feel sorry, followed by her slowly developing feelings for her as well.
 I tend to like office settings like this and recently got a lot of mileage out of Ojisan and Marshmallow, but this manga is a little too short to make the romance feel particularly special.
 It rushes through its story and doesn’t really deliver on anything by the end of it.
 It’s innocent and fun to read, but could have done with some more chapters and character development.